The Sea Wolf (1941 film): Plot

-Van Weyden, Leach, and Webster sight the Ghost and, having no other choice, reboard her.
-The ship appears to be deserted, so Leach goes below for provisions.
-He is ambushed by Larsen, who locks him in a compartment.
+Van Weyden, Leach, and Webster sight the outline of a ship through the fog, but realize that it is the Ghost and, having no other choice, reboard it.
+The ship appears to be deserted, George Leach goes below for provisions.
+He is ambushed by Wolf Larsen, who locks him in a storage compartment.
 Larsen is determined to go down with the Ghost and take as many others with him as he can.
-Van Weyden tries to get the key from Larsen and is fatally shot, but manages to hide the fact from the now nearly blind captain.
+Van Weyden tries to get the key from Larsen and is fatally shot, but manages to hide the fact from the now near completely blind captain.
 He tricks Larsen into giving Webster the key by promising to stay with Larsen to the bitter end.
-This act of seeming self-sacrifice disturbs Larsen, causing him to question his whole philosophy, until he realizes that Van Weyden is dying.
-Vindicated in his own mind, Wolf Larsen awaits his demise.
-Leach and Webster reboard the dory together and sail toward land.
+This act of seeming self-sacrifice disturbs Larsen, causing him to question his whole philosophy, until he realizes that Van Weyden is dying from his bullet wound.
+Vindicated in his own mind, Larsen awaits his demise.
+Leach and Webster reboard the dory and sail toward a nearby island.